Skip to Main Content

 Because you are here to experience Alaska and UAS, it is highly recommended that you consider an outdoor course.
 There are many to choose from including sea kayaking, backpacking, ice climbing and avalanche travel.
 These classes tend to be highlights of the exchange experience and add depth to your personal experience.

-Note: For those who are interested in the Outdoor Leadership and Studies (ODS) certificate program, please note that you must be accepted to the UAS ODS program (applications due by July) and go through the UAS admission process.
+*Note: For those who are interested in the Outdoor Leadership and Studies (ODS) certificate program, please note that you must be accepted to the UAS ODS program (applications due by July) and go through the UAS admission process as well as for Sitka Dive and Aquaculture endorsement programs. seadogs volunteer

 Incoming Student Checklist